How to Install a Dual Battery Kit on a Kawasaki Mule Pro-FXT

 Step 11.
 Install the new positive cable (included in the dual battery kit) and one end of the new jumper cable (also included) to the positive terminal on the secondary battery relay that leads to the secondary battery (the terminal on the left).
 Install the other end of the jumper cable to the positive terminal on the accessory fuse box relay.

 Step 12.
 Connect the bullet connector end of the smaller source wire (included in the dual battery kit) to the red wire with the bullet connector on the secondary battery relay.
-Make sure the connectors have snapped fully into place.
+Make sure the connectors snap into place.

 Step 13.
 Connect the other end of the smaller source wire to the accessory fuse box relay where the brown wire is connected on the left.